Noodle-ai/mlflow_part3_PostgresMinioRegistry/README.rst

 For more detailed information on using the tracking API look at the "Using the Tracking API" subsection of Part 1: Anaconda Environment.

-In order to use a PostgreSQL DB we must set a new tracking URI that uses the PostgreSQL DB we configured above.
-The database is encoded as <dialect>+<driver>://<username>:<password>@<host>:<port>/<database>.
+In order to use a PostgreSQL DB, we must set a new tracking URI that uses the PostgreSQL DB we configured above.
+The database is encoded as: <dialect>+<driver>://<username>:<password>@<host>:<port>/<database>.
 We also must set the S3 endpoint URL with the URL returned when we spun up our Minio UI.
-Lastly our environment must know the access key and secret access key.
+Lastly, our environment must know the Access Key and Secret Key.

 .. code-block:: python